wavefrontHQ/docs/pages/doc/tracing_instrumenting_frameworks.md

 * The source of the reported metrics and histograms, typically the host that the code is running on.
 You can specify a more meaningful name explicitly during setup.
 All reporter objects for a particular microservice must specify the same source.

-**Note:** You can use a Wavefront sender to set a nondefault reporting interval.
+**Note:** You can use a Wavefront reporter object to set a nondefault reporting interval.

 <!---
 **Note:** For guidelines on choosing a reporting interval, see _[[link to reporting interval topic on another page]]_.